+Discussion

+Essentially, battery backup must keep the voting system operational so that voting can continue for a minimum of two hours.

-2.7.1-G – Withstand conducted electrical disturbances
+2.7-I – Withstand conducted electrical disturbances

 All electronic voting systems must withstand conducted electrical disturbances that affect the power ports of the system.

-2.7.1-H – Emissions from other connected equipment
+2.7-J – Emissions from other connected equipment

 All elements of an electronic voting system must be able to withstand the conducted emissions generated by other elements of the voting system.

-2.7.1-I – Electrostatic discharge immunity
+2.7-K – Electrostatic discharge immunity

 All electronic voting systems must withstand, without disruption of normal operation or loss of data, electrostatic discharges (ESD) associated with human contact and contact with mobile equipment (such as service carts and wheelchairs).